Anttonii/archimago-bot/README.md

 **NOTE**: this bot can handle single requests at a time, it does no buffering/pooling and thus if a command is given when the bot is processing another command, it will not be able to handle that request.

 **NOTE 2**: this bot doesn't accept web-scraping commands through private messaging due to reason above.

+**NOTE 3**: if you want to run your own instance, refer to [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html) documentation for setting the discord bot account up and then provide the corresponding bot token to the `discord_client` instance.

 ## License